 A body is an index of passing time.
 Skin protects us as it shows shifting bones, bruising, muscles loosening and tightening, and freckles and wrinkles forming.
 I think of this as a transient fashion of skin, including the revealing way a blush decorates one’s cheek, freckles form constellations on an arm, or hair creates sheen on skin’s matte surface.

-I also make wallpaper and collage with photographs of my skin cut into decorative designs, then attached to the wall or onto board.
-Sometimes I use these collages to decorate my skin by scanning the patterns and turning them into temporary tattoos.
+I also make wallpaper and collage with photographs of my skin cut into decorative designs, then attached to the wall or onto board (like in Wallpaper).
+I use these collages to decorate my skin by scanning the patterns and making them into temporary tattoos (like in Dressing).
 Then I place the tattoos back on my body as an additional layer for the fashion of skin.
 The tattoos are red and pink shades of sensitivity so I can adorn myself with a longer lasting, intentional welt or blush.
-Some of the tattoos also go on the wall or window after they’ve made contact with my body, leaving traces of cells and hair, and holding a record of skin’s map.
+Some of the tattoos also go on a wall, mirror, or window after they’ve made contact with my body, leaving traces of cells and hair, and holding a record of skin’s map.